SfTI-Robotics/Code-Comparison/Dueling DQN/README.md

 first it creates the two empty arrays

 Is Weights increases to avoid earlier experiences later on(as the are inaccurate/not reliable)

+Then we split the experiences into n range.
+And we get a random value for each range and using this value we select an experience corresponding to that value(get leaf).

+`b_ISWeights[i, 0] = np.power(n * sampling_probabilities, -self.PER_b)/ max_weight`

+We then ge the importance sampling weight but also divide by max weights to make sure it wont be bigger than 1.

 Increase value of b as we have more samples from the minibatch